Endometritis is an inflammation or irritation of the lining of the uterus (the endometrium). It is not the same as endometriosis.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you have symptoms of endometritis.
+Call your health care provider if you have symptoms of endometritis.

 Endometritis caused by sexually transmitted infections can be prevented by:

-- Practicing safe sex, such as using condoms
+- Following safer sex practices, such as using condoms

 Duff P. Maternal and perinatal infection -- bacterial.
-In: Gabbe SG, Niebyl JR, Simpson JL, eds.
+In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
-5th ed.
-Philadelphia, PA: Churchill Livingstone Elsevier; 2007:chap 49.
+6th ed.
+Philadelphia, PA: Saunders Elsevier; 2012:chap 51.

 Eckert LO, Lentz GM.
-Infections of the upper genital tract.
-In: Katz Vl, Lentz GM, Lobo RA, Gershenson DM, eds.
+Infections of the lower and upper genital tract.
+In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
-5th ed.
-Philadelphia, PA: Mosby Elsevier; 2007:chap 23.
+6th ed.
+Philadelphia, PA: Mosby Elsevier; 2012:chap 23.